MEd, CCC, SEP

 Teaching In: North America, Australia

-Levels Taught: Beginning and Intermediate levels of the SE Professional Training
+Levels Taught: Beginning, Intermediate, and Advanced levels of the SE Professional Training